Is Whiplash Considered a Neck Injury or a Brain Injury?

 Consult with a Knowledgeable Whiplash Attorney in New York

 If you’ve sustained a whiplash injury due to someone else’s negligence, contact the experienced New York City car accident lawyers of Finz & Finz, P.C. today.
 We have extensive experience helping those who’ve suffered whiplash in New York and Long Island accidents.
-Contact our New York City injury attorney today for a free initial consultation.
+Contact our New York City personal injury attorney today for a free initial consultation.

 • About the Author